-Create cold call scripts for Sales Appointments starting with an Introduction Stage that prevents early objections and makes prospects listen to your story.
+Create a cold call script for Sales Appointments starting with an Introduction Stage that prevents early objections and motivates prospects to listen to you.

-Now see below for more detail on each element to help you create your Introduction script...
+Now see below for more detail on creating your cold call script for each step...

 Now let’s look at how you introduce your company...